 Why Mobile Website Design Matters

-Let’s now dive deeper to the reasons why you need to have a mobile friendly website.
+Let’s now dive deeper into the reasons why you need to have a mobile-friendly website.
 Here it is!

 40% will immediately go to a competitor site instead.
 Ouch!

-Conversion rates on mobile devices are 64% higher than desktops.
+Conversion rates on mobile devices are 64% higher than on desktops.